nicoloval/NEMtropy/README.md

     $ pip install -e '.[dev]'
 ```

-The BiCM module is also available as [a standalone package](https://github.com/mat701/BiCM), find its docs [here](https://bipartite-configuration-model.readthedocs.io/en/latest/).

 Testing
 -------
 If you want to test the package integrity, you can run the following